“The heroin epidemic has gotten outrageous,” says Dr. Alicia Murray, Board Certified Psychiatrist & Board Certified Addiction Psychiatrist.

 Download the Medication-Assisted Treatment eBook

-For a comprehensive overview of medication-assisted treatment, including Naltrexone/Vivitrol and how to find the right treatment provider for your child, download our eBook.
+For a comprehensive overview of how medication can help treat opioid addiction, and how to find the right treatment provider for your child, download our eBook.